Kansas City Royals: 1980–1984: From pennant to Pine Tar Incident

 In July 1983, while the Royals were headed for a second-place finish behind the Chicago White Sox another chapter in the team's rivalry with the New York Yankees occurred.
 In what has come to be known as "the Pine Tar Incident", umpires discovered illegal placement of pine tar (more than 18 inches up the handle) on third baseman George Brett's bat after he had hit a two-run home run off Gossage that put the Royals up 5–4 in the top of the 9th.
 After Yankee Manager Billy Martin came out of the dugout to talk to home plate umpire Tim McClelland, McClelland and the other umpires mulled over the bat (measuring it over home plate, touching it, etc.).
 McClelland then pointed to Brett in the dugout and gave the "out" sign, disallowing the home run.
 Enraged, Brett stormed out of the dugout toward McClelland and Martin, and McClelland ejected Brett.
 The homer was later reinstated by AL President Lee MacPhail, and the Royals won the game after it was resumed several weeks later.

 The 1983 season was also notable for some transitional changes in the Royals organization.
 First, owner Ewing Kauffman sold 49% of his interest to Memphis developer Avron Fogelman.
 Second, John Schuerholz was named general manager.
 Schuerholz soon bolstered the farm system with pitchers Bud Black, Danny Jackson, Mark Gubicza, David Cone, and Bret Saberhagen, as well as hitters such as Kevin Seitzer.

-Thanks to the sudden and surprising maturation (specifically, in pitching) of most of the aforementioned players, the Royals won their fifth division championship in 1984, relying on Brett's bat and the young pitching staff of Saberhagen, Gubicza, Charlie Leibrandt, Black and Jackson.
+Thanks to the maturation of most of the aforementioned players, the Royals won their fifth division championship in 1984, relying on Brett's bat and the young pitching staff of Saberhagen, Gubicza, Charlie Leibrandt, Black and Jackson.
 The Royals were then swept by the Detroit Tigers in the American League Championship Series.
 The Tigers went on to win the World Series.